chaser164/gutcheck/README.md

     - Response will be username and token.
     - UNPROTECTED ENDPOINT AT THE MOMENT FOR DEV PURPOSES; THIS MUST CHANGE IN THE FUTURE!!!

+api/v1/users/reset-email/
+- POST will send password reset email
+    - Request body must contain a registered email address
+    - No email sent if email is not registered

+api/v1/users/reset-password/<reset_token>/
+- PUT will reset password
+    - password must be in body of request

 -----------------------------------------------------------------------

 api/v1/posts/